backdrop-contrib/sharethis/readme.md

 TESTED
 -----

-Simple working in Backdrop 1.0 -- placement and working sharing in node content and blocks only so far.
+Simple working in Backdrop 1.1 -- placed in node/content area and shared via Twitter, placed in blocks/Layout area and shared via Gmail, altered look and feel in some config options and shared via Linkedin.

 KNOWN ISSUES
 ---------------------

 None critical for Backdrop yet.
 Using a different way to append Sharethis than the theme_mymodule function in the original Drupal module until I/someone explains the theming system in Backdrop better than I understand it.

+There are many, many options to this module and not all of them have been tested for Backdrop CMS yet.

 SPECIAL THANKS
 --------------